theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions.md

 When an additional data storage system (database, cloud storage, flat files) is present, extractions are typically triggered as part of an ELT-process (Extract, Load, Transform), which is run unattended at regular intervals by a scheduler or other orchestration software.
 In these scenarios, execution of an extractions is typically triggered by running the [XU command line tool](./execute-and-automate-extractions/call-via-commandline) from the orchestration software.

+For advanced scenarios or environments that do not support command line programs, the [HTTP Webservices](./execute-and-automate-extractions/call-via-webservice) for triggering execution and monitoring can also be used by other tools.

 {: .box-note }
 **Note:** Xtract Universal does not have its own scheduler.
 You can use third party schedulers.

-{: .box-note }
-**Note:** Use the tool that communicates with the webservice interface (HTTP or HTTPS streams) in CSV or JSON format to schedule [pull destinations](./destinations#pull-and-push-destinations).

-For advanced scenarios or environments that do not support command line programs, the [HTTP Webservices](./execute-and-automate-extractions/call-via-webservice) for triggering execution and monitoring can also be used through other means.

 ### Run parallel Extractions